Skip to main content Go to home page

 In some circumstances, such as a tax investigation, we may seek personal information from third parties using our statutory investigative powers to do so.
 We may also seek information from third parties to establish eligibility for certain assistance and relief programs we administer.

-We also undertake checks with Victoria Police, which may contain sensitive information, for employment-related purposes.
+We undertake checks with Victoria Police, which may contain sensitive information, for employment-related purposes.

 Our collection statements explain that we may obtain personal details from other sources, and also note when we are collecting details under an obligation to report them to another agency.